d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec-pretraining.md

 ## The Skip-Gram Model

-We will implement the skip-gram model by using embedding layers and minibatch multiplication.
-These methods are also often used to implement other natural language processing applications.
+We implement the skip-gram model by using embedding layers and batch matrix multiplications.
+First, let us review
+how embedding layers work.

 ### Embedding Layer

-As described in :numref:`sec_seq2seq`,
+As described in :numref:`sec_seq2seq`, an embedding layer maps a token's index to its feature vector.
-The layer in which the obtained word is embedded is called the embedding layer, which can be obtained by creating an `nn.Embedding` instance in high-level APIs.
-The weight of the embedding layer is a matrix whose number of rows is the dictionary size (`input_dim`) and whose number of columns is the dimension of each word vector (`output_dim`).
-We set the dictionary size to $20$ and the word vector dimension to $4$.
+The weight of this layer
+is a matrix whose number of rows equals to the dictionary size (`input_dim`) and number of columns equals to the vector dimension for each token (`output_dim`).

 ```{.python .input}
 embed = nn.Embedding(input_dim=20, output_dim=4)